ntate6630/stream1_project/README.md

 	- Login.
 	- Logout.
 	- Newsletter Email signup.
-	- Content for the body section of the web pages.
 	- Shopping basket.
 	- All the AngularJS code to make the site work.